Lostock energy-from-waste facility

 What is the Lostock energy-from-waste facility?

-The Lostock energy-from-waste facility will recover 60 megawatts of non-intermittent renewable electricity from up to 600,000 tonnes per year of refuse-derived fuel which is the residual waste after re-usable and recyclable economically viable material has been removed.
+The Lostock SEP will recover non-intermittent renewable electricity from approximately 600,000 tonnes per year of refuse-derived fuel which is the residual waste after re-usable and recyclable economically viable material has been removed.
 The facility is therefore complementary to recycling, recovering renewable power from the residue that has no other means of disposal than landfill.
 Currently, the consent allows the SEP to generate up to 60MW of electricity.
 If the Variation Application is granted, this will increase by 30MW to a total of 90MW (gross).

 What about the REnescience waste plant?